mobizt/HTTPClientESP32Ex/README.md

 # HTTPClientESP32Ex
 Customized version of ESP32 HTTPClient Library.
-To allow custom header and payload string sending for http and https connection.
+To allow custom header and payload string sending for http and https connections.

-Use as part of my Firebase-ESP32 and LineNotify-ESP32 libraries for Arduino.
+Thhis library intend to use as part of my Firebase-ESP32 and LineNotify-ESP32 libraries for Arduino for sharable WiFi client.

 ## Usage